ruefie/Fake-Store-React-App/README.md

 # Fake Store Product Catalog - React App

 ## Overview
 This React application displays a product catalog using data fetched from the Fake Store API.
-Users can browse and filter products and add items to a cart.
+Users can browse and filter products.

 ## Features
 - Product listing with details and images